Oil falls towards $40 as U.S. inventory rise revives glut worries

 Official government figures on U.S. stockpiles from the Energy Information Administration are due later on Wednesday.

-Graphic: Weekly changes in petroleum stocks in the U.S., here
+(GRAPHIC: Weekly changes in petroleum stocks in the U.S. - here)

 Prices have been supported by a record oil supply cut of 9.7 million barrels per day (bpd), about 10% of pre-coronavirus daily demand, by the Organization of the Petroleum Exporting Countries (OPEC), Russia and others, a group known as OPEC+.